Ancient and huge trees

 Large-scale logging of these magnificent trees was continued, even after the Japanese left Taiwan in 1945 – in fact, right up to 1989.
 Today, the only larger areas of ancient false cypresses are forests on Hsiukulan Shan, central Taiwan, and on Chilan Shan, Ilan County.
 (Source: Chang Chin-ju, Ancient Giants of the Forest – Taiwan’s False Cypresses).

-Lower part of the trunk of an ancient red cypress, Dasyueshan National Forest Recreation Area.
+The lower part of the trunk of an ancient red cypress, Dasyueshan National Forest.
 (Photo copyright © by Kaj Halberg)

 Two red cypresses in Yushan National Park, which have been named the ‘Fuci Trees’, were killed by a forest fire in 1963, but the dried-out trunks have remained.
 (Photo copyright © by Kaj Halberg)

-A trail in Alishan National Recreation Area has been worn by so many feet of visitors that the roots of a red cypress has appeared on the surface.
+This trail in Alishan National Forest has been worn by so many visitors’ feet that the roots of a red cypress has appeared on the surface.
 (Photo copyright © by Kaj Halberg)

-Taiwan yellow cypresses (Chamaecyparis obtusa var. formosana), 600-700 years old, Mingchih Forest Recreation Area, northern Taiwan.
+Yellow cypresses, 600-700 years old, Mingchih National Forest.
 The lower picture shows a close-up of the bark, with a climber.
 (Photos copyright © by Kaj Halberg)